 The Madeiran Storm Petrel is also mainly known as Band-rumped Storm Petrel.
 This bird is named « band-rumped » for the white band across the top of its broad and squared-tipped tail.
-Like a lot of Storm Petrels species, Madeiran Storm Petrels breed away from continental area on remote offshore islands or off shore archipelagos (e.g., Azores).
+Like other Storm Petrels species, Madeiran Storm Petrels breed away from continental area on remote offshore islands or off shore archipelagos (e.g., Azores).
 They are very similar to Monteiro’s Storm Petrel.

 CHARACTERISTICS